 Credit cards are the most popular payment method for e-commerce purchases in Singapore.
-However, it is possible that e-wallets and real-time bank payment services will become more popular than credit cards in future since these methods are rising at a fast rate.
+However, it is possible that e-wallets and real-time bank payment services will become more popular than credit cards in the future since these methods are rising at a fast rate.

 According to a survey conducted by Rapyd, 42% of consumers prefer e-wallet.
 34.4% of the survey’s respondents still chose credit cards as the most preferred payment method.
-There is a chance that national real-time e-payments scheme PayNow will close the gap in future because 18.2% of Singaporeans have stated it as their preferred payment method.
+There is a chance that the national real-time e-payments scheme PayNow will close the gap in the future because 18.2% of Singaporeans have stated it as their preferred payment method.

 Singapore e-commerce as a percentage of overall retail spend is low at 5.6% compared with highly-developed e-commerce markets like the US (11%) and UK (21.8 %).
-This is because Singapore’s high population density and good transport infrastructure supports physical retail stores.
+This is because Singapore’s high population density and good transport infrastructure support physical retail stores.

 Key E-Commerce Trends in Singapore

-No.1 E-commerce Trend: Livestreaming
+E-commerce Trend: Livestreaming

-In the e-commerce industry, livestreaming involves the broadcast of live video over the internet to promote and sell goods and services.
-Shopee and Lazada are examples of e-commerce platforms that are making good use of livestreaming.
+In the e-commerce industry, live streaming involves the broadcast of live video over the internet to promote and sell goods and services.
+Shopee and Lazada are examples of e-commerce platforms that are making good use of live streaming.

 The total hours streamed on ShopeeLive in Singapore and Malaysia alone have increased by almost 200% between February to June 2020.
 In April 2020 alone, up to 4,500 Singapore merchants signed up on Lazada’s LazLive to utilize the service.
 This made the total gross merchandise volume generated via LazLive increase by 450% month-on-month.